AURELIUS AEGIS

 Audit trails

-Tamper-evident, attributable records of every privileged action — the system of record.
+Tamper-evident, attributable records of every privileged action, kept as the system of record.

 Data residency

-Jurisdictional control of where a principal's data is held, by design.
+Jurisdictional control over where a principal's data is held, by design.

 These capabilities reflect target architecture and roadmap.
 They are not a representation that any specific cryptographic system is currently deployed or independently certified.